 Diana Laurillard’s framework of six learning types provides a foundation for designing effective learning experiences.
 Each type represents a different way students engage with content and develop skills:

-- practice – to allow students to refine skills in practical work
+- Practise – to allow students to refine skills in practical work

 When selecting a learning technology, always ask, as Laurillard suggests, “What kind of activity is this technology enabling students to do?”
 This ensures that the tool supports your intended learning outcomes and aligns with the students’ needs.1